GeoffVH/Card-Game-Addon/README.md

 App that helps calculate results for a custom card game created by a friend.
 Interface was built to be graphic and easy to use.

-Project showcases my expected coding style.
-An abstract data object was built to store all information, functions were refactored and re-used, and all functions had documentation.
-Code is built to be easy to follow, modular and easy to debug.
+An abstract data object was built to store all information and all functions have documentation.
+Code is built to be easy to follow, reuse and debug.

 Example sippets
 ------